Kids Are Learning History From Video Games Now

 Paradox has tried, over years of development, to incorporate more historical complexity and nuance into its games.
 The company’s many expansion packs for Europa Universalis, for example, have corrected historical errors and deepened gameplay in non-European parts of the world.
 Devereaux, who has found fault with many game developers’ portrayals of history, says that among video-game developers he has criticized, only Paradox has responded thoughtfully.
 Often, of course, historical accuracy is impossible.
 Paradox’s games are, ultimately, games.
 And in many ways, what Paradox is doing is nothing new.
 The idea of learning from strategy games has its roots in 19th-century Prussia, when officers trained in battlefield tactics using specially designed board games.
 When the Prussians defeated France in the Franco-Prussian War in 1870, these games were credited with their success, and quickly spread across Europe.
 Well into the 20th century, similar board games fulfilled the role that Paradox games do for the historically curious.

 Jonas Srouji, a Europa Universalis player who works in the Danish embassy in Turkey, told me that he had to do a lot of “unlearning” after playing Paradox games.
-He found that the game’s state-centric and linear view of historical development wasn’t much use in his professional life, which requires understanding the many nuances of Turkish history and culture.
+He found that the game’s state-centric and linear view of historical development wasn’t of much use in his professional life, which requires understanding the many nuances of Turkish history and culture.
 The games are a good starting point for learning about history, but given their current limitations, their history “needs to be supported by other sources,” he added.

 But Devereaux, despite his many public criticisms of the games, thinks historians should be delighted by their popularity.
 Games, he argues, are still better than many alternative ways of learning about history.
 “Video games engage with their history in a more thoughtful and robust way than in TV or movies,” he said.
 Players “have their eyes focused on those historical processes which, as a historian, is where we would want them to be looking.”